 Where from here?
 An event next year?

-The event was a massive event on numbers as talked about by the organisers (St Nick’s) press release.
+The event was a massive event on numbers as talked about by the organisers’ (St Nick’s) press release.
 As for us, we would happily get involved again and it looks like I might hopefully be more involved next year.
 I would sort out some more demos of how the tech works we have used works, and hopefully finished outstanding tasks (like relaying the yard with the tiles we took up).

-As for non Yorkshire people, in the UK there is a rolling calendar of GreenOpenHome and SuperHome (>60 % CO2 saving) events.
+As for non-Yorkshire people, in the UK there is a rolling calendar of GreenOpenHome and SuperHome (>60 % CO2 saving) events.
 So, chances are there will be an open home nearby at some point to see what people have done, what worked and didn’t, & maybe what might work for you.

 As for me, I’ve been very busy over the last few weeks so I’ve not been posting blogs.
-I’ve got drafts on eco product shopping, energy and retrofitting events so I’ll be aiming to post those back towards my original once a month aim…
+I’ve got drafts on eco-product shopping, energy and retrofitting events so I’ll be aiming to post those back towards my original once-a-month aim…

-- Super Homes – a network of houses that have achieved at least 60% carbon emissions savings and willing to open their doors to show you how they did it
+- Super Homes – a network of houses that have achieved at least 60% carbon emissions savings and are willing to open their doors to show you how they did it

-- Solarwall – Local one stop shop for home eco stuff.
+- Solarwall – Local one-stop shop for home eco stuff.